 Ingredients

-- Cauliflower florets: You can use fresh or frozen, though I prefer to use fresh cauliflower for the best flavor and texture.
+- Cauliflower florets: You can use fresh or frozen, although I prefer fresh cauliflower for the best flavor and texture.

-- Almond flour: An excellent flour substitute.
-I use blanched finely ground flour.
+- Almond flour: I use superfine almond flour.

 Instructions

-Yes.
-You can pan-fry them in a nonstick skillet over medium heat, about 3 minutes per side, or until golden brown.
-Make sure not to crowd them in the pan and cook in batches if necessary.
+- Instead of baking, you can pan-fry these bites in a nonstick skillet over medium heat, about 3 minutes per side, or until golden brown.
+Make sure not to crowd them in the pan, and cook in batches if necessary.

 I usually serve these cauliflower bites as a side dish, but they are also great as an appetizer or snack.
 Needless to say, they are perfect for game day!